ambalytics/amba-analysis-streams/README.md

 # amba-analysis-streams
-Stream Processing Analysis for Twitter and CrossRef
+Generic Stream Processing Framework for processing of Events related to scientific literature entities.